datastax/cassandra/src/java/org/apache/cassandra/db/tries/Trie.md

 - When one of the range cursors is ahead, we pass its `precedingState` as an argument to the merge resolver to modify all reported states.

-As an example, consider once again the `[abc, adc]` range with deeltion 555, merged with the following trie for the `[aaa, acc]` range with deletion 666:
+As an example, consider once again the `[abc, adc]` range with deletion 555, merged with the following trie for the `[aaa, acc]` range with deletion 666:
 ```
 a ->